 - The size of your penis isn’t important.

 - Many women bring themselves to climax manually.
-So they are used to it, and more likely to orgasm with you if you stimulate them the same way.
+So they are used to it, and more likely to orgasm if you stimulate them the same way.

 - If you ejaculate quickly, you can continue with your fingers.